-- Look at structure and delivery.
-Describe the structure and mode of delivery for each piece, and briefly comment on style.
-Address the following: - How is the information shaped by the genre (s)?
+- How is the information shaped by the genre (s)?
 (Consider the limitations/freedoms of space, time, layout, audience, and so on.) - How are the genres organized to convey their messages?
-(Consider strategic layout, design, and organization of visuals and text.) - What other communication features (i.e., specialized vocabulary, formal/informal language, visuals, colors, fonts, etc.) contribute to the message? - Conclude by briefly describing the significant similarities and/or differences between the two genres.
+(Consider strategic layout, design, and organization of visuals and text.) - What other communication features (i.e., visuals, colors, fonts, etc.) contribute to the message? - How do these elements contribute to the purpose of the genre? - What are the significant similarities and/or differences between the two genres?
 (Comparison/Contrast)